 Hurricane Impacts at Walt Disney World

 That said, Disney World does consider closing the Parks if a serious storm approaches.
-And in 2017, they did close the parks when Irma hit as a category 4 hurricane.
-During Irma, Park and Resort personnel secured loose items like pool chairs, and wrapped light fixtures.
+And Disney has closed the parks in response to hurricanes several times, including in September 2019 in preparation for Hurricane Dorian and September 2017 in preparation for Hurricane Irma.
+Park and Resort personnel secured loose items like pool chairs and wrapped light fixtures as precautionary measures.

 What Happens If You’re At Disney World When A Hurricane Hits?

-During Irma, Disney instructed guests with external rooms — rooms not in the same building as the lobby and dining — to remain in their rooms.
+During Hurricane Irma in 2017, Disney instructed guests with external rooms — rooms not in the same building as the lobby and dining — to remain in their rooms.
 They provided flashlights in guest rooms as well.